 - ½ teaspoons baking soda

-- 1 cup 2 sticks cold butter, cut into small pieces
+- 1 cup cold unsalted butter, cut into small pieces

 - 1 teaspoon lemon zest

-- 1. Preheat oven to 350° F. In a large mixing bowl, whisk together the oats, flour, both sugars, baking powder, baking soda and salt.
+- In a large mixing bowl, whisk together the oats, flour, both sugars, baking powder, baking soda and salt.

-2. Add the chopped up cold butter and work it into the dry ingredients with your fingers or a pastry blender until the mixture looks like small crumbles.
+- Add the cold butter and work it into the dry ingredients with your fingers or a pastry blender until the mixture looks like small crumbles.
 Reserve 1 cup of this mixture.

-4. Bake in 350 degree oven for 12-13 minutes or until it is firm to touch.
-Do not brown.
+- Press the remaining crumb mixture in a 15x10 rimmed baking pan.
+Bake in your preheated oven for 12-13 minutes or until it is firm to touch.
+Do not let get overly brown.

-7. Melt the white chocolate in microwave, following directions on package.
-Drizzle melted chocolate in thin lines over the streusel top.
-Cut into bars.
+- Melt the white chocolate in microwave, following directions on package.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »